dan7863/bookstore/README.md

 ## BookStore Project 📚📕📗📘

-### Bookstore is a platform where users can upload, interact, buy and sell any book they want.
+### Bookstore is a platform where users can upload, interact, buy and sell any (.epub) book they want.

 <p>Based on Google Play Books, Bookstore allows to interact with a book in many ways: